Part 4: What Really Happened

 What these pilots and crew did for my company and me is truly an act deserving of the highest award for gallantry.

-6. After the company clerk received Cpt.
-Davin’s statement, he typed it on a U.S. Army Republic of Vietnam (USAVN) Form 157-R (Recommendation for Decoration for Valor or Merit).
-The same form he used for the nine Silver Star nominations he was preparing for Cpt.
-Davin.
-However, rather than checking the box for the Silver Star, he checked the box for “the highest award for gallantry,” the Distinguished Service Cross (DSC).
+6. After the company clerk received the above statement, he prepared a U.S. Army Republic of Vietnam (USAVN) Form 157-R (Recommendation for Decoration for Valor or Merit) for Cpt.
+Fry, the same form he used to prepare ten Silver Star nominations that also resulted from the Battle of Ap Nam Phu.
+As directed by Cpt.
+Davin, on Cpt.
+Fry’s form, he checked the box for “the highest award for gallantry,” the Distinguished Service Cross (DSC).
+(To view the Form 157-R, see Link #1 at the bottom of this page.)

 7. On the USAVN Form 157-R, the highest award for gallantry was the DSC.
 The CMH was not an option on the USAVN Form 157-R. In fact, the 157-R was the wrong form; it was only used for awards that could be approved in Vietnam, the DSC being the highest.
 The correct form for the CMH nomination was the DA Form 638 (Recommendation For Award), as the CMH was not approved in Vietnam.
 When a pilot from the 1st Air Cavalry Division, operating in the same area during the same timeframe, was nominated for the CMH, the 1st Cavalry Division used the DA Form 638, and he eventually received the CMH.
-For a description of the action that earned the 1st Cavalry Division pilot a CMH, click here.
-[Link to description]
+(To see the co-pilot's statement concerning the flight that earned the 1st Cavalry Division pilot a CMH, see link #2 at the bottom of this page.)

 10. Once the Form 157-R went forward to the Commander, 3rd Brigade, 82nd Airborne Division, for review, he approved what he mistakenly thought was a DSC nomination being submitted by Cpt.
 Davin.
 As for his review, Cpt.
 Davin’s company was under the operational control of another brigade operating outside of his brigade's operational area during the period covered by the nomination, so it is unlikely his brigade commander had personal knowledge of the facts surrounding the action when he recommended approval for a DSC.

 11. As for the documents available for the brigade commander’s review, Block-17 of the Form 157-R contains a list of the eyewitness statements attached to the nomination and available for the brigade commander to review.
 That block only shows four eyewitness statements totaling five pages.
 However, three of those four statements did not cover all phases of the action.
 One statement came from an Air Force weatherman, confirming that the weather was bad; another was from the crew chief of the third gunship, which left the contact area before the second medevac arrived; the third was written by one of the pilots of the second gunship, who returned to Camp Eagle after Cpt.
 Fry departed the contact area with his first load of wounded.
 None of those witnesses were in the contact area when Cpt.
 Fry and his crew returned for the second load of wounded, nor were they aware of what transpired inside of Cpt.
 Fry’s aircraft.
 The two-page statement from Cpt.
-Fry's copilot, Mr. Wittman, was included as an attachment, but the eight pages of statements prepared by the other crew members were not.
+Fry's co-pilot, Mr. Wittman, was included as an attachment, but the eight pages of statements prepared by the other crew members were not.
 Additionally, the Black Angel company executive officer’s report on the “Aviation Aspect of the Fireteam Mission” was also excluded.
-To view Mr. Wittman’s statement and the missing company executive officer report, click here.
-[Link to statements]
+(To view Mr. Wittman’s statement and the missing company Executive Officer's report, see links #3 and #4, respectively, at the bottom of this page.)

 12. Considering the evidence available in the Form 157-R, recovered from the National Archives, it is clear that during this first step in the adjudicating process of the nomination, not only was relevant material not available to the reviewer, but at the first level of the chain of command, the reviewing officer did not know that Cpt.
 Davin’s intent was to nominate Cpt.
 Fry for the CMH and not a DSC.